Frequently Asked Questions (FAQS)

 - How quickly should I complete the online housing application?

-- The academic year 2021/2022 online housing application is available starting in early February 2021 and we encourage you to complete the online housing application and submit payments as soon as possible.
-The deadline is May 1, 2021.
-By completing your online housing application (electronically signed License Agreement, $50 non-refundable application fee and initial housing payment) by this date, mandatory frosh will be included with the first round of assignments.
+- The academic year 2022/2023 online housing application is available starting in early February 2022 and we encourage you to complete the online housing application and submit payments as soon as possible.
+The deadline is May 1, 2022.
+By completing your online housing application (electronically signed License Agreement, $50 non-refundable application fee and initial housing payment) by this date, you will be included with the first round of assignments.
 You may also complete your online housing application and submit payments any time after this date and your room/apartment assignment will be made on a first-completed, first-served basis as long as space remains available.
 Please keep in mind that housing fills quickly and typically has a paid waiting list.
 We encourage you to submit an online housing application and payments well in advance and as early as possible.

 - As a first-time freshman am I guaranteed housing?

-- Filling out the online housing application, but not remitting the mandatory $50 non-refundable application fee, not electronically signing the License Agreement, a minor not designating a parent/guardian or legally responsible adult to electronically sign the License Agreement and/or neglecting to remit the initial housing payment.
+- Filling out the online housing application, but not remitting the mandatory $50 non-refundable application fee, not electronically signing the License Agreement, a minor not designating a parent/guardian or legally responsible adult to electronically sign the License Agreement, neglecting to remit the initial housing payment and/or not completing the SJSU COVID Vaccine Requirement.
 The online housing application must be completed (electronically signed License Agreement, $50 non-refundable application fee and initial housing payment) in order for the application to be considered complete.

 - I haven't been admitted to the university yet; May I still contract to live on campus?